-Requestor: Date:

-Department: Ext No:

-Supplier Name:

-Nature of Purchase: (details of goods / services to be purchased)

-I otal Value of Contract/Ord er (incl.
-VAT)

-Engagement Terms one off purchase, 1 day/wk. for 4 wks., 4 weeks etc.)

-Reason(s) this supplier was selected:

-Which type of Value for Cost Avoidance Cost Saving Improved Service

-Money is applicable (tick): New Service Increased Service Cover

-PLEASE INDICATE WHICH OF THE FOLLOWING REASONS JUSTIFIES THE WAIVER AND GIVE FULL DETAILS EXPLAINING WHY:

-sons for Waiver: Deta ails:

-and is only available from plier.

-consist p ds/services to be provided parts for/repairs to existing ry equipment, where such
+Requestor: Date: Department: Ext No: Supplier Name: NO. Nature of Purchase: (details of goods / services to be purchased) Total Value of Contract/Ord er (incl.
+VAT) Engagement Terms one off purchase, 1 day/wk. for 4 wks., 4 weeks etc.) Reason(s) this supplier was selected: Which type of Value for Cost Avoidance Cost Saving Improved Service Money is applicable (tick): New Service Increased Service Cover PLEASE INDICATE WHICH OF THE FOLLOWING REASONS JUSTIFIES THE WAIVER AND GIVE FULL DETAILS EXPLAINING WHY: Reasons for Waiver: Details: a) Specialist expertise or product is required and is only available from one supplier. consist p ds/services to be provided barts for/repairs to existing ry equipment, where such parts/repairs are specific to that equipment.
+Works, supplies or services are urgently needed for the immediate protection of life or property, or to maintain the immediate functioning the school.
+The service is essential to complete a project and arises as a consequence of a recently completed contract/assignment, where engaging a different supplier for the additional service would be inappropriate/not cost effective.
+The funding/grant provider has specifically stipulated that a particular supplier or procurement procedure be complied with for the goods/services that are being procured.